albatros13/spam-classifier/README.md

         ...
         email_M.txt
 ```
-Other two parameters, `model_file` and `vectorizer_file` are optional file names to save the trained model and the term statistics.
+Second parameter, `model_file` is an optional file name to save the trained model.

-All parameters are optional: if the data path is not given,
+All parameters are optional: if the data path is not provided,
-the utility expects data to be in the current folder and the default file names for storage are used.
+the utility expects data to be in the current folder.
+By default, the model is stored in the file `saved_model.pk1`.

-For estimating probability of an email to be spam, call `load_and_predict` function passing the email's text, and
+For estimating probability of an email to be spam, call `predict`.
+The command invokes the `load_and_predict` function passing the email's text, and
-saved model and vectorizer files as parameters.
+saved model as parameter.
+The latter can be skipped if the default file name was used.

 ## Output
 The `train_and_save` produces two files with serialized model and term statistics for the training data.